RBA and the Cash Rate: What Year 12 Economics Students Should Know

 Here's a simple way to understand it:

-Here’s a breakdown of some key moments that have shaped the economic landscape in Australia since 2008:
+Here's a breakdown of the key eras that have shaped the economic landscape in Australia since 2008, including the recent "U-turn" in 2026.

 Visualising the Journey